cybergarage/round-cc/doc/round_overview.md

 ## What is Round ?

-Round is a new open source framework developed for distributed system developers and researchers to build distributed applications concisely.
+Round is a new open source framework developed for distributed system developers and researchers to build distributed applications and frameworks more easily.

 The name "Round" derives from "[Knights of the Round Table](http://en.wikipedia.org/wiki/Round_Table)", meaning that every node in a cluster has an equal role and the cluster has no mater node.